If you want to get things done, you need mojo.

 Each day that you achieve the daily tasks which will move you closer to your long-term goals, give yourself a pat on the back and allow yourself to feel satisfaction for what you’ve accomplished.
 Recognize your small wins.

-9. Even if you’ve failed miserably at something, keep your head up.
+9. Keep your head up.
+Even if you’ve failed miserably at something, stay strong.
 To quote Elizabethtown: “So you failed.
 You wanna be really great?
 Have the courage to fail big and stick around.
 Make them wonder why you’re still smiling.”

 10. Be true to yourself.
-Nothing will kill your mojo faster than trying to look outside of yourself for guidance instead of listening to your inner voice.
+Nothing will kill your mojo faster than looking outside of yourself for guidance.
+Look at the following:

-11. Take a moment to look back at your successes.
+11. Reflect on your wins.
+Take a moment to look back at your successes.
 If your mojo is down because you haven’t had any successes in a while, try to reconnect with the feeling of success you’ve had in the past and bring that feeling into the present.

-12. Stride purposefully, shoulders back, pelvis out.
+12. Use body language.
+Stride purposefully, shoulders back, pelvis out.
 Think of the Bee Gee’s song “Stayin’ Alive” and use your walk.

 Goldsmith helpfully advises the following: